- About the Program

 - Target Diseases

 |Two boys stand in a pool of water near their home in Uganda.
-Standing water and irrigation streams are home to the snails that carry Schistosomiasis, also known as bilharzia, one of the seven diseases targeted by USAID's NTD Program.
+Standing water and irrigation streams are home to the snails that carry schistosomiasis, also known as bilharzia, one of the seven diseases targeted by USAID's NTD Program.

 Source: Andrea Peterson

-Neglected tropical diseases (NTDs) represent a group of diseases that causes significant morbidity and mortality worldwide but have until recently received limited attention from the affluent regions of the world.
+Neglected tropical diseases (NTDs) represent a group of diverse diseases that cause significant morbidity and mortality worldwide but have until recently received limited attention from the affluent regions of the world.
 More than 1 billion people – one-sixth of the world’s population – suffer from one or more NTDs.
 These diseases affect the world’s most vulnerable populations, almost exclusively poor and powerless people living in rural areas and urban slums of low-income countries.
 Their impact on individuals and communities is devastating.
 Many of them cause severe disfigurement and disabilities, including blindness.

-USAID's NTD goals under GHI:
+USAID's NTD goals contribute to:

 The success of the USAID NTD Program depends on key partnerships that include pharmaceutical companies and their donation programs, host-country governments, bilateral donors, NGOs, advocacy groups, philanthropic organizations, and implementing partners.

 The vast reach of USAID’s NTD Program and the NTD treatments delivered are possible due to remarkable commitments from the pharmaceutical sector, especially GlaxoSmithKline, Johnson & Johnson, Merck & Co, Inc., Pfizer, Inc. and Merck Serono.
 Collectively, these companies have donated a record $6.7 billion worth of NTD drugs to countries receiving support from USAID since 2006.

 USAID also works closely with WHO and the pharmaceutical donation programs to ensure alignment of resources for drug supply and implementation funding and to forecast country specific needs.